Knowledge graphSettings

 • Service and data inventory

-• Criticality classification
+• Criticality and data-sensitivity classification

-• Baseline threat model
+• Baseline threat model and regulatory constraint map

 Stage 2